CortexHz/hz-lac-cortexutils/README.md

 This will generate VarHelper Switches Weapon and W.Variant..  `/lac fwd Weapon`, `/lac fwd W.Variant`

+Note: Optional, can just use `Default` section to create weapon selection, however this section allows non-selected options to be hidden from the UI.

 ### Handler Sections:

 -- Default

 -- Precast

 -- Midcast

 -- Preshot

 -- Midshot

 -- Ability

 -- WeaponSkill

 -- Item

 e.g.